Smart Contract Interactions

 .complete();

 Remember that when interacting with Plutus scripts, you need to provide appropriate datums and redeemers.
-Always ensure your transaction meets the validator's requirements to avoid failures.
+Ensure your transaction meets the validator's requirements to avoid validation logic failures.